joshbegley/nyt-latest/README.md

 **‘The Sunday Read’: Letters of Recommendation**\
 `Our worlds are smaller now.
-So for today, peer through the views offered by a writer’s window, a grandmother’s diary and a believer’s superstition.`\
+So for today, peer through the views offered by a writer’s window, a grandmother’s diary and a believer’s superstition to find a bit of distraction.`\
 https://nytimes.com/2020/05/17/podcasts/the-daily/letters-of-recommendation.html?searchResultPosition=2

 **Oil, Tourism, Seafood -- All Hit in Louisiana Virus Fight**\